Rep. Priscilla Giddings to face ethics committee in August for two complaints

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

 The second complaint is signed by many more legislators, including Chaney.
-In total, 15 Republicans and seven Democrats in the House signed their names, including Speaker of the House Scott Bedke, R-Oakley, and Majority Caucus Chair Megan Blanksma, R-Hammett.
+In total, 17 Republicans and eight Democrats in the House signed their names, including Speaker of the House Scott Bedke, R-Oakley, and Majority Caucus Chair Megan Blanksma, R-Hammett.

 “We are looking forward to a transparent and fair hearing,” the members who signed the complaint said in a statement.
 “We respect the committee’s process and are looking forward to seeing it through to the end.”

 Giddings announced she would run for lieutenant governor in May, and Bedke announced his own run for lieutenant governor in June.
 Giddings issued a statement via Facebook on Tuesday afternoon saying the move was “dirty politics” by Bedke as her opponent in the Republican primary election.